Alethio36/mediastack/docs/roadmap.md

   pins `wait_verdict`, the one health wait behind doctor, the update gate, `up`, vpn-guard, leak-test, `new-service` and `wire` (virtual clock: a 300s wait runs in milliseconds); `scripts/check-start-wait.sh` keeps its `START_WAIT` cap above every fragment's verdict window.
+  `scripts/test-http-ready.sh` pins `http_ready`, the one API-readiness wait behind `wire` and trash-sync.
 All run in the lint workflow beside shellcheck, the front-door safety audit, the placeholder-host guard and a no-literal-`\n`-in- notifications guard.
 Still to come: a `--dry-run` smoke test.
 - First-class host-to-host migration (a `migrate` / export-import verb) — turns